PratikMaitra/Sym_chk/README.md

 ```bash
 docker run -d -p 5000:5000 sym_chk_app
 ```
-3. Go to your browser and type in "http://localhost:5000" to use the tool.
+3. Open up your browser and go to "http://localhost:5000" to use the tool.